 (2) No written protocol or common understanding undertaken regarding deselection from the RSU relating to risk on transfer to a normal prison wing: Custody Manager said that transfer off the RSU was appropriate, which was factually incorrect.
 The evidence of every governor grade witness who dealt with the point was that the altercation was insufficient to require the urgent transfer of Andrew Jones of the wing.
 This action substantially raised the risk of Andrew Jones self-harming.

 With regard to the protocol for deselection of a prisoner form the RSU, it was the evidence at the inquest that the Number One Governor had given an instruction that, as the RSU was the only discrete unit without wraparound guidance on deselection, there should be a written regime.
-This was neither followed up by the Governor nor by responsible for the RSU, neither of whom could provide a reasonable explanation for the omission.
+This was neither followed up by the Governor nor by Manager responsible for the RSU, neither of whom could provide a reasonable explanation for the omission.
 At no time was there a written protocol for deselection.
-There was a form but it appeared form the evidence of relied, that this had never been used for on whom deselection of a prisoner from the RSU at the Population Management Committee (PMC). denied any conversation in which he had said it was unnecessary to refer to the PMC.

-had discussed Andrew Jones deselection from the RSU in the week before the altercation with the two SOs on the wing and that there was no entry in any prison record to reflect the discussion or an assessment of risk.
-To exacerbate the risk, was aware that was aware that on duty on 21 November 2018, was unfamiliar with the wing not having worked there, had no prior knowledge of Andrew Jones and this reallocation of SOs to specialist areas of the prison with no supervision was commonplace.
-The only handover that was given by SO on the RSU to the receiving wing was that there were no non-associates and Andrew Jones was behind his door on basic regime pending adjudication.
-SO was unaware that Andrew Jones had been on an ACCT until after he had been sent to C Wing.
+There was a form but it appeared form the evidence of on whom Manager relied, that this had never been used for deselection of a prisoner from the RSU at the Population Management Committee (PMC). had discussed Andrew Jones deselection from the RSU in the week before the altercation with the two SOs on the wing and that there was no entry in any prison record to reflect the discussion or an assessment of risk.
+To exacerbate the risk, Sector was aware that Sector, the SO on duty on 21 November 2018, was unfamiliar with the wing not having worked there, had no prior knowledge of Andrew Jones and this reallocation of SOs to specialist areas of the prison with no supervision was commonplace.
+The only handover that was given by SO Sector on the RSU to the receiving wing was that there were no non-associates and Andrew Jones was behind his door on basic regime pending adjudication.
+SO Sector was unaware that Andrew Jones had been on an ACCT until after he had been sent to C Wing.

-Finally, although SO the SO on C Wing would have liked more information, he neither asked the transferring wing SO for this nor interviewed Andrew Jones when he arrived on C Wing.
+Finally, although SO C the SO on C Wing would have liked more information, he neither asked the transferring wing SO for this nor interviewed Andrew Jones when he arrived on C Wing.
 No adequate interview was undertaken on C Wing of Andrew Jones before his death despite the fact he was segregated nor were any distraction materials provided.